Jilemnice

 Jilemnice (/cs/; Starkenbach) is a town in Semily District in the Liberec Region of the Czech Republic.
 It has about 5,400 inhabitants.
+It is located on the Jilemka Stream in the Giant Mountains Foothills.

+Jilemnice was founded in the first half of the 14th century.
+The main period of development was the 18th century, when the town was owned by the Harrach family.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Jilemnice Castle.

 Administrative division

 Jilemnice consists of three municipal parts (in brackets population according to the 2021 census):